greghendershott/frog/README.md

 # frog

-> Note: This has been tested on Mac OS/X. It should work fine on
+> Note: This has been tested on Mac OS/X; I'm using it for
-> Linux.
-CAVEAT: It has _not_ been tested on Windows--it's possible
+> [my blog][].
+It should work fine on Linux.
+CAVEAT: It has _not_
-> that the path handling might not be exactly right.
+> yet been tested on Windows--it's likey that the path handling
+> isn't exactly right.

 ## Overview